divyasheen/Final-project-Backend/data/DataLessons.md

 < === &lt
 > === &gt

-1. Style .absolute-heading: \n - Set the font-size to 24pt (absolute unit). \n - Add 10px padding. \n\n 2.
-Style .relative-heading: \n - Set the font-size to 2em. \n - Add 2rem margin-top. \n\n 3.
-Style .box-absolute: \n - Set a width of 300px. \n - Set a height of 100px. \n - Use a background color like lightblue. \n\n 4.
-Style .box-relative: \n - Set a width of 50%. \n - Set a height of 10vh. \n - Use a background color like lightgreen.
+Style the .box class to show all parts of the box model clearly: \n - Add padding of 20px on all sides (space between content and border). \n - Add a solid border of 2px and color it black. \n - Add a margin of 30px around the box (space between this and other elements). \n - Give the box a background color (e.g., lightblue) so the content area is visible. \n - Set a width of 300px to better observe the layout.

-p { \n    font-size: 2rem; \n    width: 150px; \n}

 # PLACEHOLDER HTML